Louisiana: Purchase by the United States

 When news of the purchase reached the United States, Jefferson was surprised.
 He had authorized the expenditure of $10 million for a port city, and instead received treaties committing the government to spend $15 million on a land package which would double the size of the country.
 Jefferson's political opponents in the Federalist Party argued the Louisiana purchase was a worthless desert, and that the U.S. constitution did not provide for the acquisition of new land or negotiating treaties without the consent of the federal legislature.
 What really worried the opposition was the new states which would inevitably be carved from the Louisiana territory, strengthening western and southern interests in U.S. Congress, and further reducing the influence of New England Federalists in national affairs.
 President Jefferson was an enthusiastic supporter of westward expansion, and held firm in his support for the treaty.
 Despite Federalist objections, the U.S. Senate ratified the Louisiana treaty on October 20, 1803.

 By statute enacted on October 31, 1803, President Thomas Jefferson was authorized to take possession of the territories ceded by France and provide for initial governance.
 A transfer ceremony was held in New Orleans on November 29, 1803.
 Since the Louisiana territory had never officially been turned over to the French, the Spanish took down their flag, and the French raised theirs.
 The following day, General James Wilkinson accepted possession of New Orleans for the United States.
-A similar ceremony was held in St. Louis on March 9, 1804, when a French tricolor was raised near the river, replacing the Spanish national flag.
-The following day, Captain Amos Stoddard of the First U.S. Artillery marched his troops into town and had the American flag run up the fort's flagpole.
-The Louisiana territory was officially transferred to the United States government, represented by Meriwether Lewis.

 The Louisiana Territory, purchased for less than three cents an acre, doubled the size of the United States overnight, without a war or the loss of a single American life, and set a precedent for the purchase of territory.
 It opened the way for the eventual expansion of the United States across the continent to the Pacific Ocean.